howtographql/howtographql/content/backend/graphql-js/2-a-simple-query.md

 Well, as you already saw, GraphQL queries can be _nested_.
 Each level of nesting (i.e. nested curly braces) corresponds to one resolver execution level.
 The above query therefore has two of these execution levels.

 On the first level, it invokes the `feed` resolver and returns the entire data stored in `links`.
 For the second execution level, the GraphQL server is smart enough to invoke the resolvers of the `Link` type (because thanks to the schema, it knows that `feed` returns a list of `Link` elements) for each element inside the list that was returned on the previous resolver level.
-Therefore, in every of the three `Link` resolvers, the incoming `parent` object is the element inside the `links` list.
+Therefore, in all of the three `Link` resolvers, the incoming `parent` object is the element inside the `links` list.

-> **Note**: To learn more about this, check out [this](https://blog.graph.cool/graphql-server-basics-the-schema-ac5e2950214e#9d03) article.
+> **Note**: To learn more about this, check out [this](https://www.prisma.io/blog/graphql-server-basics-the-schema-ac5e2950214e#9d03) article.

 In any case, because the implementation of the `Link` resolvers is trivial, you can actually omit them and the server will work in the same way as it did before 👌